-How to Recharge a Dead Car Battery Quickly—and Safely
+How to Charge a Car Battery Quickly—and Safely

 If your car battery is above 12 volts, go for a drive

 In general, if the battery is showing between 12 and 12.4 volts, it’s safe to recharge it using your vehicle’s alternator.
 That means driving around using as little electricity as possible—stereo system off, lights off (don’t try this at night), and all heating and cooling functions off—to make sure that the alternator is sending as much energy into the battery as possible.
 You’ll also want to keep your vehicle above idle as much as possible, as higher revolutions will pour more power into the charging circuit.
 Aim for at least a 30-minute drive to get the battery back to a safe level for your next start.

 Here are 100 more car maintenance jobs you can do on your own.

 If your car battery is below 12 volts, use a dedicated charger

 A car battery is considered discharged when the voltage drops below 12 volts.
 While your vehicle’s alternator can keep a healthy battery charged, it was never designed to completely recharge a dead car battery.
 Using it to try to restore such a depleted battery can actually damage the alternator, which is forced to work overtime to both fill up the battery and supply energy to the rest of the vehicle.
 You can also hurt the battery by undercharging it this way, making it less likely to keep the charge that the alternator puts into it.